githubtraining/react-course/responses/add-state-variable-activity.md

 ### :keyboard: Activity: Add a state variable to `App.jsx`

 1. Add a state variable to `App` and name it `students`.
 Set it equal to an empty array.
 Make sure to add the comma!
+2. Save your code
-2. Run your code with `npm start` to make sure there are no errors.
+3. Run your code with `npm start`
-3. Commit and push your code to the `changes` branch:
+4. Commit and push your code to the `changes` branch:
     ```
     git add src/App.jsx
-    git commit -m "import list component"
+    git commit -m "add a state variable for students"
     git push origin changes
     ```

-    I'll respond after you push.
+    After I detect a push, I'll respond